sirdoro1/sirdoro1/README.md

 - 👋 Hi, I’m Oghenedoro David Agbroko
 - 👀 I’m interested in conributing to open source projects and building world class products that solve real life problems.
 <!-- 🌱 I’m currently learning product management. -->
-- 💞️ I’m looking to collaborate on open source projects that are based on the PHP and JS.
+- 💞️ I’m looking to collaborate on open source projects that are based on the PHP, JS and Python.
+Proficient with Laravel, jQuery, VueJS, Scrapy (Python)

+Source versioning: Git[GitHub,Gitlab]

 I love building stuff that instruct the machine.